ami87878/ami87878/README.md

 - 🎯🎯 I’m currently working on front-end
-- 💪💪 I am learning React every day to keep myself updated
+- 💪💪 I am learning React every day to keep myself updated and work with Vue js

 - 💎💎I am looking for the right company to be employed
 - 💬 Ask me about web applications and I will guide you to the best of my knowledge